 - Use a sharp tool to make holes in the lid of your large jar.
-These holes need to be smaller than the size if your ants to prevent them from escaping.
+These holes need to be smaller than the size of your ants to prevent them from escaping.

-- Put the smaller sized jar into the large jar and fill the space between the jars with the sand and soil mixture that you made.
-The ants will only borrow their way around in this mixture and the smaller jar is used to keep the ants closer to the side of the big jar ant farm.
+- Put the smaller jar into the large jar and fill the space between the jars with the sand and soil mixture that you made.
+The ants will only move around in this mixture, so the smaller jar is used to keep the ants closer to the side of the big jar ant farm.
 This is useful if you want to be able to observe the movements of the ants.

 - Place your honey, sugar and crumbs in your collecting container and put your container close to the nest of the ant infestation that you have found.
 Allow at least 100 ants to gather in your container.
-A bonus would be if you could get the queen and of the colony in your container.
-Having a queen and in your ant farm will change the dynamic of the farm completely.
+If you could get the queen and colony in your container, it would be a bonus.
+Having a queen on your ant farm will change the dynamic of the farm completely.

 - Add some extra honey, sugar or crumbs on top of the small jar.
-Because the ants are not out in the wild anymore, they are going to rely on you for feeding.
+Because the ants are not out in the wild anymore, they are having to rely on you for food.
 This will have to be done regularly.

 - Wet the sponge with water and add it on top of the small jar too.
-Constantly make sure that the sponge is damp to satisfy the ants’ water needs.
+Always make sure that the sponge is damp to satisfy the ants’ water needs.

 And there you have it!
 You have built your very own ant farm.
 Over the next couple days, you will witness your ants burrowing tunnels in the sand-soil mixture that you have provided.
 Keep checking to make sure that they can dig tunnels in this mixture and that it isn’t too dense.
 You might notice the ants selecting a certain area in the jar for nesting and resting and building a tunnel system that leads them to their feeding areas.
 All the ants in the jar will work together to make this an optimal living space for themselves.

-Aside from building an ant farm, there are many home remedies that you may find on the Internet that suggest the best ways of getting rid of ants in your home.
+Aside from building an ant farm, there are many home remedies that you may find on the Internet.
+These home remedies suggest the most effective ways of getting rid of ants in your home.
 However, if you suspect that you might have an ant infestation, it is highly recommended that a eco-friendly professional is contacted via one of the many pest control Cape Town options, immediately.
 These professionals understand how to eliminate the effects of pests without disrupting the ecosystem in which they live.